 - Sit and go tournaments

 - Major tournament series

 An advantage to playing online is that players will find lower stakes and buy-ins than they might at a casino.
 You can work on your game without breaking the bank or worrying about being intimidated as you learn.

 Players also have the option to play for virtual (play money) currency at most sites.
 This offers a great way to learn the games and software without risking any money.

 Social poker still an option for Michigan players

 While poker players anxiously await for more major brands to launch in Michigan, they can still play poker online through sweepstakes poker sites.
 Because these sites follow a unique sweepstakes or social gaming model, players in 49 US states (excl.
 WA) are currently eligible to play.

 Global Poker is one of the biggest and best known among these.
 Players in the US and Canada (excluding Quebec) can enjoy a comparable online poker playing experience with an opportunity to redeem coins won for prizes.

-Global Poker uses a free-to-play virtual currency called Gold Coins.
-Players get 1,000 Gold Coins free on sign-up and can use these to play free games and tournaments.
+Global Poker uses a free-to-play virtual currency called Gold Coins, use these to play free games and tournaments.

 Players that purchase more Gold Coins also receive a second virtual currency called Sweeps Coins.
 These coins are used in separate Sweeps Coin poker games such as: